The Master’s Degree

 The program is not accepting applications for the Master’s in English at this time.

 The English Master’s degree is a liberal arts degree in English Studies with a focus on digital research, writing, and dissemination of knowledge.
 Students will concentrate in one of two areas within the degree: Digital Pedagogy or Digital Publishing.

-- Names and contact information of three references, two of which need to be academic references
+- *Names and contact information for three references, two of which must be academic references

 Graduate Assistantships: Students are eligible to apply for Graduate Assistantships at UIS when admitted into a program.
 Students interested in an assistantship, which historically defrays some of the cost of tuition and fees and provides a stipend for living expenses, should indicate in the statement of intent their plans to apply for a GA position.

 An academic advisor is assigned to assist students in developing appropriate courses of study.
 All students should consult their academic advisors before enrolling in courses; a plan of study must be completed by the end of the first semester a student is enrolled as a graduate student.
 Students may choose a different academic advisor at any time.

 Only courses in which students have earned a B- or better are accepted towards the M.A. degree in English